Cross-Attention Head Position Patterns Can Align with Human Visual Concepts in Text-to-Image Generative Models: Introduction

 To demonstrate the utility of HRVs, we propose \emph{concept strengthening} and \emph{concept adjusting} methods to enhance three visual generative tasks~(Figure~\ref{fig:introduction_applications}).
 In image generation, our approach significantly reduces the misinterpretation of polysemous words.
 When generating images from text prompts containing such words, our method decreased the misinterpretation rate from 63.0\% to 15.9\%.
 In image editing, our method enhances the widely used Prompt-to-Prompt~(P2P)~\citep{hertz2022prompt} algorithm in modifying object attributes~(color, material, geometric patterns) and image attributes~(image style, weather conditions), achieving 2.32\% to 11.79\% higher image-text alignment scores compared to state-of-the-art methods.
 Additionally, in human evaluations, it received more than twice the preference scores compared to existing methods.
 In multi-concept generation, our method improves upon the state-of-the-art Attend-and-Excite~\citep{chefer2023attend} algorithm.
 By reducing catastrophic neglect~--~the omission of objects or attributes in generated images~--~our approach enhances performance by 2.3\% to 6.3\% across two benchmark types.

-We use Stable Diffusion v1~\citep{rombach2022high} as the primary model for our analysis and experiments.
-To demonstrate that our findings are not limited to a single model, we also show that they are consistent in Stable Diffusion XL~\citep{podell2024sdxl}.
+We use Stable Diffusion v1.4~\citep{rombach2022high} as the primary model for our analysis and experiments.
+To show that our findings are not limited to a single model, we also show that they are consistent in Stable Diffusion XL~\citep{podell2024sdxl}.
 Furthermore, we show that our approach allows for flexible adjustment of human-specified concepts.
-These results indicate that our method for constructing HRVs might be also useful for different model architectures and target concept.
+These results indicate that our method of constructing HRVs can be also useful for different model architectures and target concept.